evokateur/agents/4_langgraph/community_contributions/sidekick_hf_docker_chromium_deploy/README.md

 * Respect HF’s **UID 1000** runtime and permissions.
 * Bind Gradio to `0.0.0.0:7860`.
 * Use Gradio queue and low concurrency for Playwright tasks.
+* Need to pin specific version of Gradio etcs since Gradio 6 is not compatible with 5.

-**Special thanks for a HuggingFace forum user `john6666` to come up with key points of Dockerfile and README.m**
+**Special thanks for a HuggingFace forum user `john6666` to come up with key points of Dockerfile and README.md**

 ### Github Codes: